apache/sling-slingfeature-maven-plugin/README.md

 Attach feature files found in the project to the projects produced artifacts.
 This includes features found in `src/main/features` as well as features produce with the `aggregate-features` goal if no configuration is specified.

+### repository

+With the repository mojo, a directory with all artifacts from the selected features will be created.

 ```
 <execution>
   <id>repo</id>